Information provided here is subject to updates and changes.

 Use only the active E-W runway 9/27.
 Other runways will be closed to landing and departing aircraft earlier in the week and reopening Sunday afternoon (check NOTAM for exact times).
 All landing and departing aircraft: 800’ AGL left-hand pattern.
 Radio equipped aircraft use UNICOM on 122.9 but be aware that many aircraft are NOT radio equipped.
 Keep your eyes open…see and avoid and be predictable!

-When done flying for the day, or in the case of bad weather, please ensure that your aircraft is tied down.
-Please provide your own tie-downs.
+When done flying for the day, or in case of bad weather, please ensure that your aircraft is tied down with your own tie-downs.

 AIRCRAFT FUEL AVAILABILITY

 Preferred aircraft camping areas are depicted on the airport diagram.
 If camping on or near closed runways remember they will reopen Sunday afternoon.
-Runway closures time for early arrivals; Tuesday evening at 7:00 p.m.
+Runway closure time for early arrivals; Tuesday evening at 7:00 p.m.
+If you are camping with your aircraft along the west woods, please stay in the mowed areas only.

 If you are camping with your aircraft along the west woods, please stay in the mowed ares only.